-Game and Play in the Creative, Smart and Ecological City is a collection of essays written by a diverse group of scholars from game studies, media studies, play studies, architecture, landscape architecture and urban planning.
+Games and Play in the Creative, Smart and Ecological City is a collection of chapters written by an interdisciplinary group of scholars from game studies, media studies, play studies, architecture, landscape architecture and urban planning.
 It situates the historical evolution of play and games in the urban landscape and outlines the scope of the various ways games and play contribute to the city’s economy, cultural life and environmental concerns.
-In connecting games and play more concretely to urban discourses and design strategies, this book urges scholars to consider their growing contribution to three overarching sets of discourses that dominate urban planning and policy today: the creative and cultural economies of cities; the ‘smart’ and ‘playable’ city; and ecological cities.
+In connecting games and play more concretely to urban discourses and design strategies, this book urges scholars to consider their growing contribution to three overarching sets of discourses that dominate urban planning and policy today: the creative and cultural economies of cities; the smart and playable city; and ecological cities.

 Table of Contents

 2. Introduction: Connecting Games, Play and Urban Discourse

 Dale Leorke and Marcus Owens

 Part 1: The Creative and Cultural Economies of Cities

 3. Games, Play and Playfulness in the ‘Creative City’: A Brief Overview

 4. Promoting Yokosuka through Videogame Tourism: The Shenmue Sacred Spot Guide Map

 5. Geogames for Change: Co-Creating the Future of Cities with Games